 The unforeseen challenges of traffic delays and congestion also contribute to the increase in carbon emissions if vehicles are left idle, travelling slowly or ineffectively with route plans.
 To effectively combat the carbon footprint of last-mile deliveries, logistics providers need to come up with sustainable alternatives to match the increase in e-commerce transactions.

-Aside from optimised route deliveries, logistics companies can also utilise greener methods such as parcel lockers, trams img_01_03and waterway routes where possible.
+Aside from optimised route deliveries, logistics companies can also utilise greener methods such as parcel lockers, trams and waterway routes where possible.

 Economic Sense